Textalk/twapi-cli/README.md

 ```

 #### Updating a Theme with a patch
+The patch can be either a text snippet or the path to a json file.
 ```
-twapi-cli -w 32208 theme-update 3857 '{"name": "Foo"}'
+twapi-cli -w 32208 theme-update 3857 '{"name": "Foo"}' twapi-cli -w 32208 theme-update 3857 theme.json
 ```

 #### Settings Theme settings.custom_javascript.script to contents of a file